 Leverage user generated content across all your channels to build community.
 This can be reviews, posts from visitors to your social profiles, or even Instagram images.
 Always ask before using!

 Look at how Paravel leveraged user generated Instagram content in one of their emails:

 Include your social profiles in your email template

 This is a little trick you can use via social icons.
-Check out this email we sent to promote Social Ads Creator (fka Beam) this Black Friday, find the social icons at the bottom right corner of the email.
+Check out this email we sent to on Black Friday and find the social icons at the bottom right corner of the email.
 That’s how you can use the template – subtle, necessary, and effective.

 Use both channels to get your subscribers to become your social fans – and vice versa.
 The goal is to get them join your list or follow you on social networks – whichever they have not done yet.
 Offering discounts specific to each channel, if they perform the requested subscription or follow (respectively) is one way to do that.
 Check out what Good American did to encourage their email subscribers to become their social fans wherever they were:

 Use social ads targeting your email subscribers to direct them to specific product pages.
 This is a common thing you’ll see in your newsfeed.
 Here are some examples based on tracking cookies from website visits:

 Think of the Rule of Seven in marketing.
 It’s easy for both email and social media to be at least two of those contacts before a customer purchases from you.
 Which is the ultimate goal, after all.